Expl0dingCat/Ame/README.md

 ## The meaning behind "Ame"
 The name "Ame" originates from the Japanese word "あめ" (pronounced ah-meh), which translates to "rain" in English.
 Like rain, Ame represents a refreshing and nourishing presence in your digital life.
 Just as raindrops bring life to the earth, Ame breathes life into your digital environment, providing support and efficiency.

-By choosing the name Ame, I aim to embody the qualities of adaptability, revitalization, and reliability that rain symbolizes.
+By choosing the name Ame, I aim to embody the qualities of adaptability, and revitalization, that rain symbolizes.
 I hope that Ame can be the reliable companion that brings a refreshing experience to your daily digital interactions.

 ## Progress (`v1`)
 🔴 Planned